 a person designated as a student by Council.

-Student Research Integrity Committee means a Committee established by the Deputy Vice-Chancellor Research for purposes which include hearing and determining appeals in relation to findings of Breaches of Research Integrity.
+Student Research Integrity Committee means a Committee established by the Deputy Vice-Chancellor Research for purposes which include hearing and determining allegations of a Breach of Research Integrity.

-University Appeals Committee means a committee established by the Academic Board for purposes which include hearing and determining appeals in relation to findings of Breaches of Academic Integrity and/or Breaches of Research Integrity.
+University Appeals Committee means a committee established by the Academic Board for purposes which include hearing and determining student appeals in relation to findings of Breaches of Academic Integrity and/or Breaches of Research Integrity.

 University Premises means any campus of the University or any property owned or occupied by the University, and includes any property or precincts or institution occupied or used by one or more Students in the course of or in relation to academic or practical work forming part of a course of study at the University.